BRC-104 Protocol

 ma

-Min Amount, the minimum amount in the UTXO or inscription, should be greater than wf, also ma of BTC UTXO should be greater 0.0001
+Min Amount, the minimum amount in the wrapping/unwrapping/staking non BRC-100 assets, also the ma of BTC Output should be greater 0.0001

 No